Many DIY projects often require using Oil Based Products.

 Another route to take to dispose staining rags safely is to dry them first before disposal.
-With this method, you need to ensure the materials are laid out in a spot with no sun/heat and placed on something that is non-flammable and away from other hazardous materials
+With this method, you need to ensure the materials are laid out in a spot with no sun or heat and are placed on something that is non-flammable and away from other hazardous materials

 - Begin by spreading out the rags or hanging them separately in a well-ventilated area outdoors.
-The area should be free from the sun and placed on any non-combustible surface. (ceramics, concrete, etc).
+The area should be free from the sun and placed on any non-combustible surface. (ceramic, cement, concrete, etc).

 - Depending on the material of the rag, you may have to leave it to dry out for a few days or more.
-Continue to check until the rag is completely dry/hard and has lost most of the odor.
+Continue to check until the rag is completely dry and hard to the touch and has lost most of the odor.

 - Never add staining rags to your compost.